Montana Criminal Defense Attorneys

 Why Do You Need a Criminal Defense Attorney in Montana?

-Montana grades crimes under MCA § 45-2-101 et seq. — most felonies carry statute-specific maximums (commonly 5, 10, 20, or 100 years; life for the most serious).
-Deliberate Homicide (MCA § 45-5-102) carries 10-100 years, life imprisonment, or death (Montana retains the death penalty though it has not been actively imposed in many years).
-The Persistent Felony Offender designation under MCA § 46-18-501 enhances sentences — defendant with one prior felony in 5 years faces 5-100 year exposure; the recidivist provisions are layered.
-Montana legalized recreational marijuana in 2020 (Initiative 190, eff.
-January 2022) — adults 21+ can possess up to 1 oz cannabis flower; medical marijuana since 2004.
-Montana’s deferred imposition of sentence (MCA § 46-18-201) is uniquely valuable — court can defer imposition for up to 3 years (felony) with eligibility for dismissal and expungement upon successful completion.
-Montana’s expungement statute under MCA § 46-18-1101 et seq. allows misdemeanor expungement after 5 years (broadened in 2017) and deferred sentence expungement upon dismissal.
-Montana County Attorneys plea-bargain extensively; many counties offer drug court, mental health court, and veterans treatment court.
+Montana doesn't use a simple felony-class ladder.
+Crimes are graded under MCA § 45-2-101 et seq., and most felonies carry statute-specific maximums — commonly 5, 10, 20, or 100 years, with life for the most serious offenses.
+Deliberate Homicide (MCA § 45-5-102) carries 10-100 years, life imprisonment, or death; Montana retains the death penalty even though it has not been actively imposed in many years.
+Repeat offenders face the Persistent Felony Offender designation under MCA § 46-18-501 — a defendant with one prior felony in 5 years faces 5-100 year exposure, and the recidivist provisions are layered on top of each other.
+On the other side of the ledger, Montana offers real off-ramps.
+Deferred imposition of sentence (MCA § 46-18-201) is uniquely valuable: the court can defer imposition for up to 3 years on a felony, and successful completion brings eligibility for dismissal and expungement.
+The expungement statute, MCA § 46-18-1101 et seq., was broadened in 2017 and now allows misdemeanor expungement after 5 years, plus expungement of deferred sentences upon dismissal.
+Marijuana is legal too — voters passed Initiative 190 in 2020 (effective January 2022), letting adults 21+ possess up to 1 oz of cannabis flower, on top of medical marijuana dating to 2004.
+County Attorneys plea-bargain extensively, and many counties run drug courts, mental health courts, and veterans treatment courts.
+A defense lawyer who knows which doors to push is the difference between a record and a clean slate.

 When Do You Need a Criminal Defense Attorney in Montana?